BaranIga/BAZY-DANYCH/lab_06.md

 # zadanie 2.2

-'''select * from zasob where waga between 2 and 5;'''
+select * from zasob where waga between 2 and 5;

 # zadanie 2.3